Joining the Conversation

 Navigating the college process can be daunting for students, and it’s a lonely journey when students aren’t sure how to get help.
 Mascot Bots are breaking down these barriers to ensure that each student, understand any circumstance, has a helping hand.

 How do schools know when their communication strategies are making a difference?
-Our very first partner, Georgia State, used A/B testing to measure the impact of their Mascot Bot ‘Pounce’.
+Our very first partner, Georgia State University, used A/B testing to measure the impact of their Mascot Bot ‘Pounce’.

 In an A/B test, there is only one differentiating factor between a control and treatment group.
 In this instance, professors Lindsay Page and Hunter Galbach compared onboarding results between group of students who were given access to Pounce with a group of students who only had standard resources at their disposal.
 As the test revealed, the treatment group who communicated with our bot had significantly higher completion rates for key enrollment steps.
 Compared to the control group they saw a 7% increase in loan counseling, a 4% increase in transcript submissions, a 22% reduction in summer melt, and a 3.3%-point increase in enrollment.